Jerseygeek/Jerseygeek/README.md

 - 👋 Hi, I’m @Jerseygeek
 - 👀 I’m interested in ... learning and growing
 - 🌱 I’m currently learning ...termux
-- 💞️ I’m looking to collaborate on ... learning basics
+- 💞️ I’m looking to collaborate on ... learning basics for now
 - 📫 How to reach me ... peterjohns725@gmail.com

 <!---